Wolf of Ansbach: History

 Initially a nuisance preying on livestock, the wolf soon began attacking children.
-The citizens of Ansbach believed the animal to be a werewolf, a reincarnation of their late and cruel Bürgermeister, whose recent death had gone unlamented.
-During an organized hunt, the locals succeeded in driving the wolf from a nearby forest and chasing it down with dogs until it leaped into an uncovered well for protection.
-Trapped, the wolf was slain, and its carcass paraded through the city marketplace.
-It was dressed in a man's clothing and, after severing its muzzle, the crowd placed a mask, wig, and beard upon its head, giving it the appearance of the former Bürgermeister.
+The citizens of the region of Ansbach believed the animal to be a werewolf, a reincarnation of their late and cruel Pfleger (administrator) Michael Leicht, whose recent death had gone unlamented.
+During an organized hunt, around Neuses near Eschenbach, the locals succeeded in driving the wolf from a nearby forest and chasing it down with dogs until it leaped into an uncovered well for protection.
+Trapped, the wolf was slain.

+The wolf carcass was paraded through the city marketplace.
+It was dressed in a man's clothing and, after severing its muzzle, the crowd placed a mask, wig, and beard upon its head, giving it the appearance of the former administrator.
 The wolf's body was then hanged from a gibbet for all to see until it underwent preservation for permanent display at a local museum.

-Franz Ritter von Kobell and other writers also wrote poems about the wolf and its actions.
+Franz Ritter von Kobell and other writers wrote poems about the wolf and its actions.